Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Conclusion

 When compared to the exact solution of the geodesic equation in the Schwarzschild spacetime, both, the direct numerical integration using a Runge-Kutta scheme on a fixed numerical grid, and the semi-analytical Lie-series approach yield (sub-)nanometer accuracies for a pre-defined set of test orbits.
 The drawback of using the Lie-series method is the longer computation time due to nested Poisson-brackets that are calculated analytically.
 However, the analytical part of the Lie-series approach may yield further insight into the dynamics in the spectral domain.
 Hence, this method may turn out to be an important link between the numerical integration and analytical solutions in later studies.

-The first order post-Newtonian approximation of the Schwarzschild spacetime was considered and the equations of motion turned out to be modified Keplerian orbital equations that we solved by implementing the relativistic corrections into the XHPS.
-We verified the accuracy of the post-Newtonian approximation to the nanometer level, and we have shown that for a GRACE-like satellite in a low Earth orbit, the relativistic acceleration is comparable to various environmental perturbations and needs to be taken into account for high precision space missions.
+The first-order post-Newtonian approximation of the Schwarzschild spacetime was considered and the equations of motion are found to be modified Keplerian orbital equations.
+We solved these equations by implementing the relativistic corrections into the XHPS.
+The results verified the accuracy of the post-Newtonian approximation to the nanometer level, and we have shown that for a GRACE-like satellite in a low Earth orbit, the relativistic acceleration is comparable to various environmental perturbations.
+Hence, relativistic effects need to be taken into account for high precision space missions.

-In a follow-up paper, we plan to analyze longer orbital arcs and the relativistic orbital effects in a post-Newtonian approximation of a more complicated gravitational field of the Earth by considering higher multipole moments in the Newtonian gravitational potential as well.
-We will analyze GRACE, GRACE-FO, and similar satellite constellations to compare the relativistic effects to gravitational (other bodies) non-gravitational (environmental) perturbations.
+In a follow-up paper, we analyze longer orbital arcs and the relativistic orbital effects in a pN approximation of a more complicated gravitational field of the Earth.
+We will consider higher multipole moments in the Newtonian gravitational potential and analyze GRACE, GRACE-FO, TOPEX, LAGEOS, and other satellite constellations to compare the relativistic effects to gravitational (other bodies) and non-gravitational (environmental) perturbations.
+Since the focus of the present paper was purely orbit modeling, we will also take into account the relation to orbit determination in future work.
 Furthermore, we will investigate extended satellites and the coupling of their moments of inertia to the gravitational field with its higher order multipoles.
-For such a situation, there is no analytical solution to the exact relativistic problem.
-However, the results that we presented in this work for the spherically symmetric case give strong confidence in the applicability and accuracy of the post-Newtonian approximation of General Relativity and the use of numerical integration tools for orbit propagation such as the XHPS to solve the equations of motion.
-We will also analyze how to determine the relativistic geoid \cite{Philipp:2017a} and properties of the relativistic gravitational field by GRACE-like mission scenarios.
+For such a situation, there is no analytical solution to the general relativistic problem.
+However, the presented in this work for the spherically symmetric case give strong confidence in the applicability and accuracy of the pN approximation of GR and the use of semi-analytical and numerical integration tools for orbit propagation, such as the XHPS, to solve the post-Newtonian equations of motion.
+We will also analyze how to determine the relativistic geoid \citep{Philipp:2017a} and properties of the relativistic gravitational field by GRACE-like mission scenarios.